logfellow/logstash-logback-encoder/README.md

 <a name="loggingevent_context"/>
 ### Context fields

-By default, each property of Logback's Context (`ch.qos.logback.core.Context`) will appear as a field in the LoggingEvent.
+By default, each property of Logback's Context (`ch.qos.logback.core.Context`), such as `HOSTNAME`, will appear as a field in the LoggingEvent.
 This can be disabled by specifying `<includeContext>false</includeContext>` in the encoder/layout/appender configuration.